 Most airlines offer a sign-up deal for their credit card that includes enough frequent flyer miles to get a free domestic airline ticket.
 While many of these offers waive the card’s annual fee for the first year of use, some charge a nominal fee (the last card we applied for had an $89 fee).
 Rather than balking at the fee, we see it as a coupon for an $89 round-trip ticket to anywhere in the US.

 Banks do run a credit background check when you apply for the credit card, if that’s a concern.
-Some cards award the miles (25,000 miles in most cases) after one purchase, while others require a minimum amount of purchases during the first few months of cardmembership (often $1000 over a three-month period).
+Some cards award the miles (25,000 miles in most cases) after one purchase, while others require a minimum amount of purchases during the first few months of cardmembership (perhaps $1000 over a three-month period).

 To meet the requirements, we’ll make a token purchase — something we’d already buy, like gas or groceries — or exclusively use the new card for all purchases until we’ve met the minimum requirement.
 Then we file the card away to collect dust.